raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/16-di-integration.md

     - Run a SELECT statement to ensure they were created.

-2. Use a Fetch POST request on `/api/users` to create a few `User` records and verify they are in the database.
+2. Use a Fetch POST request on `/api/users` to create a few `AccountInfo` records and verify they are in the database.

 3. Then, use another POST request to create Posts.
-    - Keep in mind that you MUST have an existing `User` associated with the post
+    - Keep in mind that you MUST have an existing `AccountInfo` associated with the post
     - Also, make sure to give each new `Post` a category

 **Things to test**:

-- What happens if I create a `Post` with no `User`?
+- What happens if I create a `Post` with no `AccountInfo`?

-- What happens if I create a `Post` with an invalid `User`?
+- What happens if I create a `Post` with an invalid `AccountInfo`?

 - Create a `Post` with an invalid `Category`.
 What happens?

-- Can I delete a `User` which has `Post` records associated?
+- Can I delete a `AccountInfo` which has `Post` records associated?

 As always, test ***each*** endpoint and ensure the results are what you expect - both in the responses *and* in the database.